 In order to realize our vision, more fully live our mission, and build upon our anti-racism agenda, Adler will work with faculty across all three campuses to transform our curriculum and learning outcomes.
 By addressing the narrowness of a too often white-centered curriculum, Adler will seek to ensure that every class and program effectively addresses issues of justice and human diversity.

-This work is co-chaired by Wendy Paszkiewicz, Psy.D., Vice President of Academic Affairs in collaboration with the Center for Diversity and Inclusion.
+The Steering Committee is co-chaired by Dr. Cheryl Richardson, Director of Inclusive Teaching Excellence and Dr. Wendy Paszkiewicz, Vice President of Academic Affairs in collaboration with Adler University’s Center for Diversity and Inclusion.

 In June of 2020, Black students and faculty at Adler shared with the administration what they call The 2020 Adler University Black Community Demands and Expectations, which outlines policies, practices and structural changes they would like to see adopted and implemented across the University’s three campuses.
 Adler’s leadership listened, reflected and began taking action.
-Committed to addressing the calls for change outlined by students and faculty, President Crossman assigned a senior University leader to each issue/policy to ensure accountability–and also made available to all staff and students a tracker document of progress to date, that is updated monthly.
+Committed to addressing the calls for change outlined by students and faculty, President Crossman assigned a senior University leader to each issue to ensure accountability and updates are provided to internal stakeholders on a regular basis.

 As the University continues to address all items, it has made significant progress on several.
 In an effort to be more transparent about its diversity, equity and inclusion initiatives, that document is now available to the public.
 In addition, Adler has expanded on the student requests to institute additional change.
 Click here to learn more about Adler’s Curriculum Transformation plan.